Alechaase/sfquickstarts/site/sfguides/src/suppress_existing_customers_from_youtube_campaign_with_hightouch_and_snowflake/suppress_existing_customers_from_youtube_campaign_with_hightouch_and_snowflake.md

 ### What You’ll Learn
 - How to create test data in Snowflake
 - How to connect Hightouch to Snowflake
-- How to create an audience in Google Ads for Youtube from this data
+- How to create an audience in Hightouch and Sync it to Google Ads
+- How to suppress audiences in Google Ads for Youtube campaigns

 ### What You’ll Build
 - An audience for suppression within Google Ads